Skip to main content

 The implications for organizational design are profound.
 If a competitor can execute a workflow using electricity (AI agents) at a marginal cost of fractions of a cent, while you are executing the same workflow using blood (human salaries) at a cost of dollars, your margins will eventually collapse.
 This is not a distant threat; it is happening now in the private markets.

 We are seeing companies run leaner not because they are cash-constrained, but because demand is outstripping their ability to hire, and they are filling the gap with intelligence rather than headcount.
 The best AI companies are spending less on sales and marketing than their SaaS counterparts while growing significantly faster.
-The product itself - the electricity - is doing the heavy lifting that human sales teams used to do.
+The product itself — purpose-built autonomous AI agents — is doing the heavy lifting that human sales teams used to do.

 The adaptation gap: changing the engine while flying